cferner/lernmaschine/content/post/sankey2019/index.md

 title: "Data Science: Python or R?"
 subtitle: ""
-summary: "According to Kaggle users: What is the most important programming language in data science - when it comes to frequency of use and recommended go-to language?"
+summary: "According to Kaggle users: What is the dominating programming language in data science - when it comes to frequency of use and recommended go-to language?"
 authors: []
 tags: ["data science"]
 categories: []